01-ai/langcrew/README.md

 [![Documentation](https://img.shields.io/badge/docs-latest-brightgreen.svg)](./docs/)

 # LangCrew
+> LangCrew, as the OAK Framework, is a part of [Open AgentKit](https://github.com/01-ai/open-agentkit).

 LangCrew is a high-level multi-agent development framework built on LangGraph, combining CrewAI's intuitive concepts with enterprise-grade capabilities and out-of-the-box core features for complex agent collaboration systems.